Loading... Please wait...

 What happens should I be unable to finish my book?
 Can I get a refund on my Publishing Agreement?

 Sometimes an author (or heirs when an author passes) find that they will be unable to finish the publishing process.
 Getting a refund on your Publishing Agreement is simple.
-Just request a refund by filling out this form HERE and choosing "Cancel my Publishing Agreement"
+Just request a refund by filling out this form HERE and choosing "Cancel my Publishing Agreement".
+Canceling after a book is completed has different requirements.

 NOTE: You are still financially responsible for all work already completed.
-Review below steps for more information.
+Review the steps below for more information.

 EDITING (45% of total time–minimum 7 hours) includes pre-processing and scheduling all work steps, team selections, permission research, advance review and reading, and independent editing work contracted.
 Back cover write-ups (full, medium, and short) and biographical write-ups.
 Artwork selection and creation, charts, stock and custom photography, graphs, graphic editing, oversite review, and team meeting time.
 See our Style Guidelines (PDF) for details.